openshift/enhancements/enhancements/metadata/user-tag-management.md

 ### Non-goals

 1. Managing metadata which are not related to cloud resource tagging.
-2. Data-related metadata for stored objects and records, for example, S3 bucket vs S3 object.
-3. Sub-set of input tags to be applied on selected cloud resource.
+2. Sub-set of input tags to be applied on selected cloud resource.
-4. Managing conflict with cloud service provider tagging policies.
+3. Any conflict with cloud service provider tagging policies will not be managed by controller.
-5. Preservation of pre-existing tags or tags added using external tools.
-6. Regular expression or wildcard characters for classifier tag.
+4. Regular expression or wildcard characters for classifier tag.
-7. Retry mechanism for failed operation during reconciliation.
-8. Provide metrics collection and audit logging features for controller and user operations.
+5. Metrics collection and audit logging features for controller and user operations.
-9. UI frontend for managing tags.
+6. UI frontend for managing tags.

 ## Proposal